drasticstatic/nft_dappu-punks/README.md

 ### 1. Connect Wallet
 - Click "Connect Wallet" in the navigation bar
 - Approve the MetaMask connection request
-- Your wallet address will appear (truncated for readability)
+- Your wallet address will appear-truncated and display "connected"

 ### 2. Mint NFTs
 - Ensure you have sufficient ETH for minting